 The COVID-19 pandemic has impacted practically every aspect of our lives.
-To respond to this crisis, the Vancouver Foundation with support from NSG partner-communities across the province, has adapted the NSG program to support citizen-led projects while addressing the public and physical-distancing protocols to which we all now adhere.
+To respond to this crisis, the Vancouver Foundation adapted the NSG program –and re-launched in April 2020 as RESPONSIVE Neighbourhood Small Grants– to support citizen-led projects while addressing the public and physical-distancing protocols to which we all now adhere.

 - Projects can ONLY be carried out by individuals and/or family members from the same household.

-- There is longer a requirement for a co-applicant to apply
+- There is currently no requirement to have a co-applicant in order to apply.

-- Applicants can apply for up to $350 honorariums for skill-sharing projects, however the decision for the actual grant amount is at the discretion of Neighbourhood Grants Committees.
+- Applicants can apply for up to $350 honorariums for skill-sharing projects, however the decision for the actual grant amount is at the discretion of NSG Committee.

 - Project Leaders can carry out one R-NSG project at a time.
-Once they complete their project, they can submit their stories and are eligible to apply for another grant right away.
+Once they complete their project and submit their project story, they are eligible to apply for another grant right away.

 You can see the answers to more questions about R-NSG and frequently asked questions at Eligibility & FAQ.